Main Page Content

 How can employers show their commitment to providing a living wage for their employees?

 The Windsor-Essex County Health Unit’s Certified Living Wage Program aims to raise awareness about the true cost of living in Windsor and Essex County.
-The 2018 living wage rate in Windsor and Essex County is $14.81.
-The 2019 rate will be published when available.
+The 2019 living wage rate in Windsor and Essex County is $15.15.
 Workplaces in Windsor and Essex County are encouraged to become Certified Living Wage Employers.
 To be eligible for the Gord Smith Healthy Workplace Award Platinum and Diamond levels, workplaces must be a Certified Living Wage Employer.